delaitl/Synthetizer---Circuit-Architecture/README.md

 Circuit architecture of mixed Synthetizer and Noise Cancelling Headphone system.

-Here you can find LTSpice simulation of the used circuit and a rapport explaining electrical equations used for each part.
+Here you can find LTSpice simulation of the used circuit and a rapport developing electrical equations used for each part.